 Admission and Graduation Requirements

-Admission to the Master of Science in Child Development program is competitive and requires an undergraduate GPA of 3.0 or above in Early Childhood courses.
+Admission to the Master of Science in Child and Adolescent Development program is competitive and requires an undergraduate GPA of 3.0 or above in Early Childhood courses.
 Admitted students must maintain a 3.0 GPA and complete 33 semester hours in order to graduate.
 We are currently working to meet federal and state authorization requirements for states other than California.
 If you are not a California resident, look up the the program availability in your state.